caltechlibrary/cold_admin/INSTALL.md

 deno task start
 ~~~

-The cold ui application is visible to your web browser at <http://localhost:8180>
+The cold admin application is visible to your web browser at <http://localhost:8111>

-The datasetd JSON API is visible at <http://localhost:8485>
+The datasetd JSON API is visible at <http://localhost:8112>

 To shutdown the running services I do the following